The Truth About Effectiveness and Usefulness Of Mnemonics In Learning

 “A type of reactivity in which individuals modify or improve an aspect of their behavior in response to their awareness of being observed“

 It’s tough to generalize such results to other settings

 What’s more, so-called low ecological validity comes into play.
 The laboratory is clearly an artificial situation.
 People are directed by an ‘experimenter’ in a psychological experiment.
 They are removed from their natural social settings and asked to memorize different sets of data.

 This is a very unusual experience that raises the question – how do this novel experience and settings really affect their behavior and memory?

 Still, lab research is better than no research at all.

 d) Time horizon

-Most studies are conducted over relatively short period of time.
+Most studies are conducted over a relatively short period.
 It’s rarely spread over more than 3-4 weeks.
-As you will soon read, this is why most studies prove effectiveness of mnemonics.
+As you will soon read, this is why most studies prove the effectiveness and usefulness of mnemonics.

 e) Nature of the tasks